kdave/btrfs-progs/Documentation/ch-sysfs.rst

         permanently unusable space) to reclaim the block group.
         Can be used on regular or zoned devices.

+chunk_size
+        (RW, since: 6.0)

+        Shows the chunk size.
+Can be changed for data and metadata.
+        Cannot be set for zoned devices.

 Files in `/sys/fs/btrfs/<UUID>/devinfo/<DEVID>` directory are:

 error_stats: